AutomationSolutionz/automationsolutionz.github.io/docs/actions/web/save-attribute-value.md

 | index            | element parameter    | 0               |
 | class            | save parameter       | value           |
 | save attribute   | selenium action      | save attribute  |

+#### Expected Result:
+- The price value of the product has been successfully retrieved.
+- The stored value can be used for subsequent validations, such as verifying price consistency across pages.

+#### Common Errors and Fixes:
+- **Error**: The price element cannot be located.
+  - **Fix**: Ensure that the locator strategy is accurate and uniquely identifies the price element.
+- **Error**: The extracted price value is either empty or incorrect.
+  - **Fix**: Verify that the selected attribute contains the correct price and is not loaded dynamically after the initial page render.
+Use wait mechanisms if necessary.